fallen-icarus/cardano-swaps/README.md

 1. All beacons among tx inputs must be burned.
 2. The staking credential must signal approval:
     - pubkey must sign
     - script must be executed in the same tx
 3. Any new outputs to the address must contain the proper datum:
     - `swapPrice` > 0
     - `swapBeacon` == Nothing

-It is possible to consume any reference script at the address that does not also hold a beacon.

 ### `Update` Redeemer
-As previously mentioned, Cardano-Swaps uses inline price datums.
+As previously mentioned, Cardano-Swaps uses inline datums.
 However, sometimes the owner will want to change the asking price of his/her positions.
-This redeemer allows the owner to change the inline price datum attached to his/her utxos.
+This redeemer allows the owner to change the inline datum attached to his/her utxos.
 This action includes checks to ensure the new datum is properly used.
 The requirements for a successful update are:

 1. No beacons among tx inputs.
 2. The staking credential must signal approval:
     - pubkey must sign
     - script must be executed in the same tx
 3. All new outputs to the address must contain the proper datum:
     - `swapPrice` > 0
     - `swapBeacon` == Nothing

 The first requirement also means that the datum attached to the beacon's reference script cannot be updated.
 This is fine since that datum is never allowed in swaps anyway.